 In October we published a major investigation which looked at cuts into domestic violence refuges.
 Twelve MPs and top police chiefs spoke out about the cuts to funding following our revelations.
 In December MPs also held a parliamentary debate on refuge funding, with our work being cited by the House of Commons library in a briefing.

-Our story exposing the racist targeting in immigration checks led to calls from MPs calling for a Home Office review.
+Our story exposing the racist targeting in immigration checks led to calls from MPs for a Home Office review.

 Our stories were published with Channel 4 News, Elle magazine and in 30 local newspapers.